SoloDevNZ/hashnode/clwosss6w001e09mfbvcub0mo.md

 > NOTE: I didn't set the `--language` flag.
 Whisper decided I was speaking Maori.
 Actually, the recording is of a Maori speaking.
 The model may have detected my accent.
 Or not.
 Who knows?

-* Next, I test Whisper to see if FFMPEG can provide it with the original MP4 file:
+* Next, I test Whisper to see if FFmpeg can provide it with the original MP4 file:

 ```bash